JeffIrwin/syntran/README.md

 // 10
 ```

 ⚠ I highly suggest saving functions in a `.syntran` file.
-In addition to usability, the REPL is buggy with functions.
+In addition to matters of usability, the REPL is buggy with functions.

 Functions must be defined before they are called.
 That means that recursive functions are not possible currently, neither with a function directly calling itself, nor with two functions which both call each other.

-Here's a functions that performs matrix-vector multiplication:
+Here's a function that performs matrix-vector multiplication:

 ```rust
 fn mul_mat_vec(mat: [f32; :,:], vec: [f32; :]): [f32; :]